-All committee members are appointed on Nolan Principles, a copy of which is at Annex 1, and to attributes expressed in Annex 2.
-Committee Members are expected to declare any interests which could be seen to impair independent decision making.
+All committee members are expected to abide by the Seven Principles of Public Life, a copy of which is at Annex 1 and to attributes expressed in Annex 2.

 Terms and conditions

 The following is intended as a general guide; specific terms and conditions will accompany letters of appointment.